 (Repeat)

 If after many attempts to calmly and courteously reach the employees and/or management of a store and it is clear that they are not interested in the welfare of the hermit crabs then I would rather boycott a store – make it clear that you (and your crabbing friends) will not buy products or animals from them until their needs have been met.
-Tell them that you are going to do Yelp review on them and will be back in a week/month to see if they have made necessary changes.
+Tell them that you are going to do a Google and Facebook review on them and will be back in a week/month to see if they have made the necessary changes.

-I understand that for some they only have the one store and they need access to products but if you can switch stores to one that is meeting the care requirements then please do.
-Perhaps you could select products that you would have bought from them and put them on the counter and say, ‘this is the sale you just missed out on because you are unwilling to respond to feedback from what was a loyal customer’ and then walk out.
+I understand that for some, they only have the one store, and they need access to products, but if you can switch stores to one that meets the care requirements, then please do.
+Perhaps you could select products that you would have bought from them and put them on the counter, and say, “This is the sale you just missed out on because you are unwilling to respond to feedback from what was a loyal customer”, and then walk out.
 That has worked for me in the past.
 They have called me back and were willing to make changes.

-It may help to include the essentials and checklists recommended for land hermit crabs and circle the total amount of the products showing how much money they stand to make if they set out their tank as outlined.
-Not only will it be a display of products available for sale but will entice people to buy more hermit crabs if they are happy and active.
+It may help to include the essentials and checklists recommended for land hermit crabs and circle the total amount of the products, showing how much money they stand to make if they set out their tank as outlined.
+Not only will it be a display of products available for sale, but it will also entice people to buy more hermit crabs if they are happy and active.

-I have used these strategies when visiting pet stores with less than adequate crabitats and care methods and the results have been remarkable.
-Once they see that they will make more money and attract more customers with a little work and maintenance on their part you may see a difference in the way they view hermit crabs and the welfare of land hermit crabs in their care.
-Once the manager is alerted to the problem things are more likely to change.
+I have used these strategies when visiting pet stores with less than adequate crabitats and care methods, and the results have been remarkable.
+Once they see that they will make more money and attract more customers with a little work and maintenance on their part, you may see a difference in the way they view hermit crabs and the welfare of land hermit crabs in their care.
+Once the manager is alerted to the problem, things are more likely to change.
 Print out the Pet Store Report, the Yelp Review and hand it to them.
-If possible also email it to headquarters if you can find one.
+If possible, also email it to the headquarters if you can find one.

 KRITTER KEEPERS